 Choudhury has studied remote work for years.
 His newest research, recently published in Harvard Business Review, focuses on “work from anywhere” (WFA): not just work from home, but giving employees the flexibility to live wherever they want.

 “There are three main benefits.
-Work from anywhere expands the search for talent because now you’re not constrained by immigration, dual careers, or the economics of living in expensive locations.
+Work from anywhere expands the pool for talent because now you’re not constrained by immigration, dual careers, or the economics of living in expensive locations.
 Inclusion, because firms can recruit from all kinds of geographies, genders, and socioeconomic indicators.
-And there are proven increases in productivity.”Raj Choudhury
+And third, there are proven increases in productivity.”Raj Choudhury

 Associate Professor, Harvard Business School